 "The bearer of this card is probably a person of hideous antecedents and low moral character, and upon apprehension for any cause should be immediately released in order to save other prisoners from contamination."

 Membership costs £3.50 (or US$7) per year or £30 (US$60) for life membership.
-Send a cheque, payable to The Saint Club, for the relevant amount to either:
+We're currently changing our address for snail mail so for now if interested please e-mail